mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

   - Compilers
 ---

-In this blog post we'll go through a sample implementation of a type checker, interpreter and a transpiler for a basic purely functional programming language, which is based on the lambda calculus.
+In this blog post we'll go through a sample implementation of a type checker, interpreter and a transpiler for a basic purely functional programming language, which is based on the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+We will do a "full-stack" programming language development by going through formal definition of the language's syntax, semantics and type system.
+After that we'll demonstrate how we can "translate" these definitions to JavaScript.

+Although the article doesn't require any mathematical background, it'll be useful to have very high-level understanding of how compilers work.
 The article is inspired by the book "[Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/)".

 The source code of the implementation can be found at my [GitHub account](https://github.com/mgechev/typed-calc).